Originally published 3-5-2019

 Variable/Low-Light Performance

-Crystalline: High-quality whole cells, like the Sunpower wafer we use in Soltronix products, have excellent low light performance while low quality and laser-cut cells have poor performance.
+Crystalline Silicon: High-quality whole cells, like the Maxeon wafer we use in Soltronix products, have excellent low-light performance, while low-quality and laser-cut cells have much poorer performance.

-Amorphous: Amorphous has great low-light or indoor performance collecting more energy in lower light situations than other technologies.
+Amorphous: Has great low-light or indoor performance, collecting more energy in lower-light situations than other technologies.
 PowerFilm Indoor Solar material performance is guaranteed in indoor light down to 200 lux and will work below that light level.

 Learn more about how shade affects different solar technologies.